jvde-github/AIS-catcher-docs/docs/configuration/output/PSQL.md

 !!! note "CSV differences"
     `ais_state.csv` is bounded by `capacity` and recycles the least recently heard target, where the SQL backends keep a row per MMSI indefinitely.
 Message ids restart with the process, which is why the log files carry a date.
 Newlines inside a multipart sentence are written as spaces so every record stays one line.

+    The state and stats tables are journalled: changes are appended to a `.csv.journal` sidecar and merged back into the always-deduplicated main file at startup, at clean shutdown and at the day rollover.
+After a crash the journal is simply replayed, so at most the final line of it can be lost.